zhangwentao/notebook/react.md

 so, we can use jsx like other js expressions. because jsx is just js expression.

+## React Element
+1. React Elements are  plain JavaScript Object, more cheap to create than Browser DOM Element.
+2. React Elements are smallest building block of React App.
+3. React Elements are immutable.
+Component's render() function or functional Components produce React Elements, also include JavaScript function.
+They are "factory" to produce React Elements.

+## Hooks

 ## Add _React_ to a HTML page

 ### two js file